5 April 1548

 “Ah!
 Francis!
 Good afternoon to you too,” said the cook.
 She took the basket and lifted it to her eyes, squinting as she examined the eggs for breakage.

 Noticing his shiver, she cast a suspicious look at him.
+The community had suffered bouts of the sweating sickness since before the time of Henry VI.
 “Are you feeling ill, lad?”

 He shook his head.
 “I saw a person’s leg hanging in the market square.
 Why was it there?”

-The cook’s forehead wrinkled.
-Her eyes darted across the kitchen, as if fearing that someone would overhear.
+The cook’s eyes darted across the kitchen, as if fearing that someone would overhear.

 “You don’t know, do you, lad?”
 She answered in a low voice.
 “They executed a Launceston man—drawn and quartered as a traitor.
 They sent parts of his body as a warning of what happens to traitors.”